Lactose Sensitivity: Why Milk Makes You Fart and How to Stop It

 Lactose sensitivity is a very common cause of digestive problems.
 A person who is sensitive to the lactose in milk will often experience symptoms such as bloating, intestinal cramps and excessive gas after consuming dairy products.

-Ahead is what causes lactose sensitivity and intolerance, how to know if it’s affecting you, why milk makes you fart, and a list of foods and drinks contain lactose and how to greatly reduces symptoms if you do have milk or one of the many other sources of lactose.
+Ahead is what causes lactose sensitivity and intolerance, how to know if it’s affecting you, why milk makes you fart, and a list of foods and drinks that contain lactose.

 What Is Lactose Sensitivity?